rymdolle/Idento/README.md

 To set the active profile in IntelliJ:

 1. Go to `Run > Edit Configurations...`
-2. Select your Spring Boot application
+2. Select Spring Boot application
-3. Add `-Dspring.profiles.active=dev` in VM options
+3. Add `dev` to the list of active profiles
 4. Click Apply and OK

 ### Private Configuration

-For sensitive data like passwords and credentials:
+A private configuration is for sensitive data like credentials and keys:

 1. Create `application-private.yml` in `src/main/resources/`
-2. Add your sensitive configuration to this file
+2. Add sensitive configuration to this file
-3. The file is automatically ignored by Git
+3. Git will ignore this file to keep it private

 Example `application-private.yml`:
 ```yaml